 Building a NAS for general home use, be it for storing files or managing some home security hardware, doesn’t require range-topping PC parts.
 You can easily get away with an affordable Intel processor and some other cheaper parts that help bring the cost down compared to enclosures.

-When it comes to building a NAS for Plex,m this is where specifications matter a little more.
-If you’re considering 4K transcoding, you will require a considerably powerful processor.
+For building a NAS for Plex, this is where specifications matter more.
+If you’re considering 4K transcoding, you will require a considerably powerful processor (or a dedicated GPU).
 Everything else can largely remain the same as the home NAS build.
+But why build one when you could buy a prebuilt enclosure?

-In this guide, I’m going to run you through precisely what you’ll need to build your own DIY NAS.
+It’s not terribly difficult either since a NAS is essentially a computer as so building one doesn’t differ aside from when it comes to installing the OS.
+In this guide, we’re going to run you through precisely what you’ll need to build your own DIY NAS.

 I’d recommend something like the SilverStone DS380B.
 It has support for up to 12 drives, four being fixed 2.5-inch bays and eight supporting hot-swappable 3.5-inch drives.
 There’s enough internal space for a graphics card though you will need to use the PCI slot for SATA expansion as only a Mini-ITX motherboard will fit here.